Pirmayr/Run2/Commands.md

 copies files from one location to another

-* source-directory: directory to copy from
+* sourcedirectory: directory to copy from
-* source-filename: name of the file to copy
+* sourcefilename: name of the file to copy
-* destination-directory: directory to copy to
+* destinationdirectory: directory to copy to
-* destination-filename: name of the file after beeing copied
+* destinationfilename: name of the file after beeing copied
-* expand includes?: if true, includes are expanded
+* expandincludes: if true, includes are expanded
-* line-action: action to be performed on every line
+* lineaction: action to be performed on every line

 ---